How we innovate

 The latest cancer treatments

-At The London Clinic, we specialise in treating all cancer types and ensure patients can access the latest ways of treating cancer.
-These range from innovative radiotherapy techniques for early cancer, to ground-breaking treatments for advanced cancer.
+At The London Clinic, we specialise in treating all types of cancer, with the latest treatment options.
+These range from innovative radiotherapy techniques for early-stage cancer, to ground-breaking treatments for advanced cancer.
 Here are some examples:

 CAR-T immunotherapy is a type of cell therapy that helps treat patients with diffuse large B-cell lymphoma, a type of cancer.